Affiliate marketing on Facebook is popular like never before. Would you like to make money by just posting on Facebook? Who wouldn’t!

 You might feel discouraged at first because you may not get the desired results right away.
 However, you can look at it from a different perspective:

-- Promote blog post containing affiliate links for short term results “such as a Black Friday sale.”
+- Promote blog posts containing affiliate links for short-term results “such as a Black Friday sale.”

 - Promote your page to broader your audience, which you can then repeatedly expose to your affiliate promotions.

 Affiliate Links Compliance on Facebook